aziele/pairwise-sequence-alignment/README.md

 Pairwise sequence alignment is used to identify regions of similarity that may indicate functional, structural and/or evolutionary relationships between two sequences.

 1. Global alignment (*needle*; [the Needleman-Wunsch algorithm](https://en.wikipedia.org/wiki/Needleman–Wunsch_algorithm)) aligns two sequences across their entire length, from beginning to end.
 It is most useful when sequences you are aligning are similar and roughly the same size.
+1a. *stretcher*; [explaination](https://galaxy-iuc.github.io/emboss-5.0-docs/stretcher.html) calculates a global alignment of two sequences using a modification of the classic dynamic programming algorithm which uses linear space.
 2. Local alignment (*water*; [the Smith-Waterman algorithm](https://en.wikipedia.org/wiki/Smith–Waterman_algorithm)) finds the region with the highest level of similarity between the two sequences.
 It is suitable for sequences that are not assumed to be similar over the entire length.